Table of Contents

 Surgical therapy for reflux disease: Nissen fundoplication

-A laparoscopic Nissen fundoplication is indicated for stage IV when conservative methods fail to succeed when there is an intolerance to PPIs or when complications keep occurring (e.g., aspiration pneumonia).
+A laparoscopic Nissen fundoplication is indicated for stage IV disease when conservative methods fail to succeed, when there is an intolerance to PPIs, or when complications persist (e.g., aspiration pneumonia).
 Surgical therapy can also be applied to younger individuals who reject long-term PPI treatment.

-A complication that is relatively common and possibly the one asked most often in the exams, is the so-called ‘gas-bloat syndrome’.
-Patients with reflux disease, who used to swallow air before the operation, continue to do so post-operatively (disorder is referred to as aerophagia).
+A complication that is relatively common and possibly the one asked most often in the exams, is the ‘gas-bloat syndrome’.
+Patients with reflux disease, who used to swallow air before the operation, continue to do so postoperatively (the disorder is referred to as aerophagia).
 However, a successful fundoplication does not allow for the air to be vented, since the gastroesophageal passage is subjected to a proper pressure ratio.
-This can lead to nausea, feelings of pressure, and even arrhythmias and a second operation must be performed in order to loosen the cuff.
+This can lead to nausea, feelings of pressure, and even arrhythmias, and a second operation is indicated in order to loosen the cuff.

 Control pattern in Barrett’s esophagus

-Because of the increased risk of malignant degeneration in Barrett’s esophagus, patients displaying this particular condition are consistently treated and are also frequently observed endoscopically with multiple biopsies.
+Because of the increased risk of malignant degeneration in Barrett’s esophagus, patients are consistently treated and are also frequently monitored endoscopically with multiple biopsies.

-In case of Barrett’s esophagus without intraepithelial dysplasia, the patient undergoes 2 endoscopic controls in 1 year.
+In the case of Barrett’s esophagus without intraepithelial dysplasia, the patient undergoes 2 endoscopic examinations in 1 year.
 If the results continue to show no degeneration, an interval of 3 (long-segment-Barrett) and 4 (short-segment-Barrett) years is considered to suffice.

-In case of Barrett’s esophagus with LGID, the patient undergoes 2 endoscopic controls within the first 6 months.
-Then the follow up is performed once a year.
+In the case of Barrett’s esophagus with LGID, the patient undergoes 2 endoscopic examinations within the first 6 months.
+Thereafter, follow-ups are performed once a year.

-In case of Barrett’s esophagus with HGID, an endoscopic mucosal resection is indicated, or alternatively, a local radiofrequency ablation (RFA).
+For Barrett’s esophagus with HGID, endoscopic mucosal resection or local radiofrequency ablation (RFA) is indicated.